How to Cultivate Neutrality Toward Triggers

 Emotional

-Sense yourself as a solid being, and let the feelings wash over you.
-Let yourself notice them as a witness to yourself.
-Name them to yourself: “OK, I’m feeling angry.
+Your job is to witness them.
+You might want to name them to yourself: “OK, I’m feeling angry.
 It feels like shame is underneath that.
 Some sadness is surfacing”.
-Let the show go on without getting attached to the story.
+Let the feelings flow without getting attached to the story.

 Physical